laserpointlabs/dadms/docs/development/backend/process_manager_service_api_endpoints.md

 ## Overview

 The Process Manager Service provides comprehensive BPMN process management capabilities including process definitions, instances, deployment, monitoring, and lifecycle management.
-It serves as the central interface for managing workflow processes in DADMS.
+It serves as the execution engine for business processes in DADMS 2.0, handling workflow orchestration, task management, incident resolution, and process analytics with seamless integration across the DADMS ecosystem.

 ## Base URL
 ```